Japan raises its economic view, capex seen on the rise

 "The economy is recovering at a moderate pace," the government said in its January report released on Friday, using slightly stronger wording than the previous month when it said the economy was on track towards a moderate recovery.

-The upbeat view comes as Japan's economy benefits from the government's massive fiscal and monetary stimulus steps aimed at ending 15 years of deflation and sparking sustainable growth.
+The upbeat view comes as Japan's economy benefits from the government's massive fiscal and monetary stimulus steps aimed ending 15 years of mild deflation and sparking sustainable growth.

 The world's third-largest economy sped past its G7 counterparts in the first half of last year as the stimulus measures took effect.